Honors Program Benefits

 Cultural and Social Activities

-Depending on their interests, the Honors Program Students Advisory Council organizes social and cultural activities that promote fellowship and fun within the program, whether it is visiting a museum, viewing and discussing a film, or throwing a welcome party for incoming honors students.
+Depending on their interests, the Honors Program Students Advisory Council organizes social and cultural activities that promote fellowship and fun within the program, which may involve visiting a museum, viewing and discussing a film or throwing a welcome party for incoming honors students.